CommandFest Adelaide 2026: Australia Lands Two Major Commander Events

 - Exclusive merch and event-only promos

-- Free-play areas for casual games with mates
+- CommandZone free-play area for casual games with mates (requires badge)

 - Content creator meetups and panels